nim901/cordova-plugin-braintree-applepay/README.md

-# Cordova Plugin Braintree Apple Pay
+# Ionic / Cordova Plugin Braintree Apple Pay

 This plugin is a basic implementation of Braintree and Apple Pay with the purpose of returning a Braintree-Token to create a transaction.
+It works on Cordova / Ionic.

 ## Installation